President and Chief Executive Officer

 Ashleigh Cooper serves as CCA’s Director of Health.
 In addition, she manages the Liberia Working Group which was launched in December 2012.
 Ashleigh holds a Master of Science in Social Work degree from Columbia University, where she studied Social Enterprise Administration and International Social Welfare.
 She completed field placement assignments at both Harlem Hospital and The New York State Health Foundation.
 She has also worked both internationally and domestically at nonprofits providing social planning and entrepreneurship/enterprise development.
 Ashleigh is a member of the Association for Women’s Rights in Development and Women Advancing Microfinance.

-Michaela joined CCA in June 2013, as the Summit and Special Events Assistant.
+Michaela serves as the Membership Assistant at CCA.
 She graduated Cum Laude from Loyola University Chicago with Bachelor of Arts degrees in Journalism and Political Science, and a minor in French Language.
 She also studied in Beijing, China at the University of International Business and Economics.
 Before joining CCA, Michaela worked in Marketing and Public Relations in Washington D.C., and as a journalist in Nigeria, West Africa.

-Biova Kabine joined CCA in January as Program Manager for Member Services.
+Biova Kabine leads CCA's Finance Program.
 A graduate of Université Paris Ouest Nanterre La Défense in Paris, France with a B.A. in Foreign Languages and International Business, Biova also holds a Masters in International Affairs from Penn State University with a focus on economic development policies, South-South cooperation, and Africa as a regional specialization.
 He has conducted in-depth research into the role of African security forces in economic development and democracy building, Chinese oil policy in Africa, and how the Asian Tigers’ economies can serve as a blueprint for African nations.
 He is fluent in French, Spanish, Ewe and Fon.

 Senior Advisor to the President